Masonry Movement Joints - 1 LU/HSW

-Participants will understand the difference among the often confused terms “movement joint,” “expansion joint,” and “control joint,” and be able to use these terms in correct context on project documents.
+Understand the difference among the often confused terms “movement joint,” “expansion joint,” and “control joint,” and be able to use these terms in correct context on project documents.

-Participants will understand building code requirements for the type of information describing the movement joints required to be shown on the construction documents.
+Understand building code requirements for the type of information describing the movement joints required to be shown on the construction documents.

 About the Speaker